Rivukis/Spry/README.md

 ### Example Stubbing an object by subclassing

-Can also use inheritance with the subclass overriding all functions and replacing implementation with `return stubbedValue()`.
-However, this is problematic as it could lead to forgotten functions.
+Can also use inheritance where the subclass overrides all functions (the ones that should be stubbed) and returning the result of `stubbedValue()`.
+However, this can problematic as it could lead to forgotten functions being overridden.

 ```swift
 // The Real Class